Head and neck cancer is cancer that is in the mouth, nose, or throat. Affected areas can include:

 Saving organ function may be an important treatment goal.
 Organs of the head and neck play a critical role in daily life.
 For example, in patients with cancer of the larynx, preserving the ability to speak may be a major concern.
 For these patients, efforts are made to keep the larynx intact during therapy.
 Follow-up care is a key part of the treatment plan for patients with this kind of cancer.

-Chemotherapy Can Cause Side Effects
+Chemo Can Cause Side Effects

-Chemotherapy stops or slows the growth of cancer cells.
+Chemo stops or slows the growth of cancer cells.
 Often, cancer cells are fast growing.
 But chemo also damages healthy cells that divide quickly.
 These healthy cells can include cells in the bone marrow that make blood, cells in the lining of the gut and mouth, and hair cells.
 Damage to healthy cells is what causes many chemo side effects.
 Here's how it works:

 - When chemo damages healthy blood cells, the result can be: